 The success of graduates is the predominate goal of the Douglas College Board and administration.
-The College recently completed a new Strategic Plan for 2015-2020.
-The plan focuses on enhancing the quality of programs and services and on providing an exceptional educational experience for students.
+The College's Strategic Plan for 2015-2020 focuses on enhancing the quality of programs and services and on providing an exceptional educational experience for students.
 The College is deeply committed to providing high quality education that meets the needs of students, employers, and government.
 To that end, all of our programs are subject to regular reviews with evaluative feedback provided by external experts.
 In addition, our applied programs are monitored to ensure graduates are well prepared to enter their chosen profession, which in many cases involves successful performance on a licensing exam.